 Pattern set - Women’s suit: Pattern for women’s skirt & pattern for women’s T-shirt/Sweatshirt TO THE CITY

-- This pattern set for women’s skirt & T-shirt is constructed in a professional program for clothing pattern development and it is available in sizes 32 – 46 and 48 – 60 (find size chart below).
+- This pattern set for women’s skirt & T-shirt/sweatshirt was constructed in a professional program for clothing pattern development and it is available in sizes 32 – 46 and 48 – 60 (find size chart below).

-- This pattern set contains a pattern for women’s pencil skirt and a pattern for women’s T-shirt/Sweatshirt.
-You can get both patterns separately:
+- This pattern set contains a pattern for a women’s pencil skirt and a pattern for a women’s T-shirt/Sweatshirt.
+You can get both patterns from this set separately:

-Articles with detailed photo instructions for these patterns can be found here:
+Articles with detailed photo instructions for both patterns can be found here:

-- This article contains instructions for various styles of the T-shirt/Sweatshirt TO THE CITY:
+- This article contains sewing instructions for various styles of the T-shirt/Sweatshirt TO THE CITY:

-- An I have these two detailed articles related to the pencil skirt TO THE CITY:
+- I have these two detailed articles related to the pencil skirt TO THE CITY:

 Recommended material for the skirt:

 You can use many different kinds of material to sew this skirt.
 But the fabric must be at least somewhat elastic.
-If you don’t plan to modify the pattern, use fabrics that are suitable for pants and skirts.
-These are fabrics with elastane and other elastic fibers.
-You can also sew very comfortable version of this skirt from thicker knit or elastic laid-in knit.
-In any case, you are going to need thicker knit or woven fabric of medium thickness.
-The fabric must contain some kind of elastic fiber (elastane, spandex, lycra, etc.) You can get suitable materials at Dumlatek.cz, for example.
+If you do not plan to modify the pattern, use fabrics that are suitable for pants and skirts.
+These are fabrics with elastane or other elastic fibers.
+You can also sew a very comfortable version of this skirt from thicker knit or elastic laid-in knit.
+In any case, you are going to need thicker knit or woven fabric of medium thickness

 Elastic denim is great for this type of skirt: